lawad05/bizbuysellscraper/README.md

 5. **Robust Error Handling:**
    If any elements are missing or cannot be clicked, the script logs the error and continues with the next broker.

+6. **Stop and enjoy data at any time!**
+   Close the chrome tabs at any time and all previously scraped brokers will be saved to the excel file, even if you are mid-run!

 ---